Time Out says

 Mads Mikkelsen re-teams with director Thomas Vinterberg for this tragicomic tale of teachers acting out

-It’s a safe bet that many parents shouldering the homeschooling burden during lockdown now have a turbo-boosted appreciation for the Herculean efforts of our teachers.
-It’s also possible that they may have appreciated a glass of wine or two more than usual mid-week while taking on said task.
+It’s a safe bet that many parents who shouldered the homeschooling burden during lockdown now have a turbo-boosted appreciation for the Herculean efforts of our teachers.
+It’s also possible that they may have appreciated a glass of wine or two more than usual midweek while taking on said task.
 But what if teachers leaned on libations while in school?